iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 One don't necessarily need heavy, complex cryptography (like Zero-Knowledge Proofs) if your threat model relies on **social accountability**.

 For a School Management Committee, a transparent federation where lies are easily caught by redundant nodes—and heavily punished by the community—is a highly practical and realistic architecture.

+### Reliable Vote Delivery Using Iroh Gossip Between Trusted Relays

+In standard Nostr, relays do not forward events to each other.
+This means a voting client must individually push every vote to each trusted relay (School, District, PTA, etc.).
+If a parent's phone has poor connectivity or the app closes early, the vote might only reach one relay out of five.
+Since the system requires a two-thirds quorum to validate a vote, a perfectly legitimate vote can be silently dropped simply because the client device failed to deliver it to enough relays.

+To solve this, the trusted relays form an [Iroh gossip swarm](https://docs.iroh.computer/connecting/gossip).
+Iroh gossip is a peer-to-peer broadcast protocol where nodes automatically propagate messages to all subscribers of a topic using epidemic broadcast trees.
+Instead of the client struggling to maintain connections to multiple relays, it pushes the vote to any single relay in the swarm.
+Iroh then reliably spreads that vote to all other relays, automatically retrying and routing around failures.

+This means the client device only needs to successfully reach one relay to guarantee the vote reaches the entire federation.
+The relays themselves handle the redundancy, ensuring every vote is replicated across all trusted nodes before the synchronization window begins.
+This removes the weakest link—the voter's phone—from the reliability chain while keeping the system fully decentralized among the trusted stakeholders.